 No one was arrested.
-They didn't make it into the building, but the organisers of the action felt as though they had made their point to the private healthcare industry and to the Royal College of Physicians.
+They didn't make it into the building, but the organizers of the action felt as though they had made their point to the private healthcare industry and to the Royal College of Physicians.
 Not to mention to some flustered chefs.

 At the Royal London Hospital in Whitechapel, a more sedate strike picket was happening.
-Amrutha Sridhar, a junior doctor, told me that she believes striking doctors do understand these things and that while there was a lack of faith in the British Medical Association in the past, this time they have been attuned to the views of their membership.
-She told me that, growing up as the daughter of two doctors in India, where healthcare is largely privatised; she saw the devastation that such a system can cause both to neglected patients and overworked healthcare professionals.
+Amrutha Sridhar, a junior doctor, told me that she believes striking doctors do understand these things and that, while there was a lack of faith in the British Medical Association in the past, this time they have been attuned to the views of their membership.
+She told me that, growing up as the daughter of two doctors in India, where healthcare is largely privatized, she saw the devastation that such a system can cause both to neglected patients and overworked healthcare professionals.

-"This strike is not about money, it's about safety", she said.
+"This strike is not about money, it's about safety," she said.
 "I think that selling off parts of the NHS to private firms is disgraceful.
 We're really struggling in the NHS right now.
 There are so many things that could be fixed, but the government seems to want to make it worse."

 In Whitechapel and Regent's Park, the horns of passing cars blared in support of activists and striking doctors.
-"People realise the NHS is struggling," Sridhar told me.
+"People realize the NHS is struggling," Sridhar told me.
 "I think we hope we can achieve change from within the system," she added.